This article applies to:

-Thanks to extensive timing testing and end user reports, PST has uncovered an anomaly in some computer hardware that will result in experiments having extremely poor timing results.
-These problems range from simply faulty components on the machine, improper machine design or meeting of specifications, and interactions with power management services such as (but not limited too) Intel SpeedStep and AMD Cool'n'Quiet.
+Thanks to extensive timing testing and end user reports, PST has uncovered anomalies in some computer hardware that results in experiments having poor timing results.
+These problems range from faulty components on the machine, improper machine design, or meeting of specifications, and interactions with power management services such as (but not limited too) Intel SpeedStep and AMD Cool'n'Quiet.
 In some of the cases when the problem is found, the timing error is so large that an end user can use a stop watch to determine it.
 E-Prime offers time auditing features to assist experiment authors in determining when experiment design or the operating system causes any timing issues.
 These time auditing features do not help in determining this problem because the problem is that the physical clock is not reporting accurate values to E-Prime.

 PST has identified a method to diagnose a machine that is having these problems.
 This involves comparing the delta values between the E-Prime clock and the clock used to track the system's date and time.
 On systems where the hardware timing problem occurs, the deltas will report excessive values (greater than 1000ms per hour).
 This method will produce false positives because the clock used to track date/time will not be accurate, many systems sync date/time to an Internet service such as Time-Windows.com, and comparing any two clocks over a large amount of time will show drift values.
 PST offers an update to the RefreshClockTest experiment that can be run for a length period of time (hours) to be able to find machines that may exhibit this problem.
 When the diagnostic offerings determine that a machine may be susceptible to a hardware timing problem, an alternative hardware clock can be sought and used in many cases.
 In the cases of false positives, the diagnostic can help determine if the problem is related to the hardware clock or the system date time clock having excessive drift characteristics.
 An E-Prime experiment script provided by PST can also be used to collect triggers from a frequency generator or another E-Prime computer to assist in this diagnosis.
 Although this problem is most likely to occur on laptop machines and those that have aggressive power saving features, this problem has been seen on desktop machines and higher end CPUs.